 It’s easiest to read the body because you can get a view of the entire cat as she assumes these positions.

-- Laying on Her Belly with Tucked-Under Legs – Often referred to as “the loaf position”, this is an alert, yet relaxed body position.
+- Laying belly with tucked-under legs: Often referred to as “the loaf position“, this is an alert yet relaxed body position.
 Your cat isn’t on high alert, but she does have her head upright so she can watch the goings-on in the house.

-- The “Trap” – What I like to call the trap is the above lying on back position, but adopted by a cat that doesn’t like belly rubs.
-The cat is calm, but she’s NOT asking you to rub her belly.
+- The trap: What I like to call the trap—is the above lying in the back position, but adopted by a cat that doesn’t like belly rubs.
+The cat is calm, but she’s not asking you to rub her belly.
 She’ll immediately turn into teeth and claws and clamp down if you try to rub that adorable, fluffy tummy.